Onemind-Services-LLC/netbox-secrets/README.md

 #### Creating Additional User Keys

-Any user can create his or her user key by generating or uploading a public RSA key.
+Any user can create their user key by generating or uploading a public RSA key.
 However, a user key cannot be used to encrypt or decrypt secrets until it has been activated with an encrypted copy of the master key.

-Only an administrator with an active user key can activate other user keys.
-To do so, access the NetBox admin UI and navigate to Admin > NetBox Secrets > User Keys.
-Select the user key(s) to be activated, and select "activate selected user keys" from the action dropdown.
+Only an administrator with an __active user key__ can activate other user keys.
+To do so, navigate to Plugins > Secrets > User Keys.
+Select the user key(s) to be activated, and select
+`activate selected user keys` at the top right corner.
 You will need to provide your private key in order to decrypt the master key.
-A copy of the master key is then encrypted using the public key associated with the user key being activated.
+A copy of the master key is then encrypted using the public key associated with the user key being activated and associated with the selected key(s).

 ### Secret Roles

-Each secret is assigned a functional role which indicates what it is used for.
-Secret roles are customizable.
+Each secret is, necessarily, assigned a functional `role` which indicates what it is used for. `Secret roles` are customizable.

 Typical roles might include: